 Consideration Notes Annualized cost of capital Use standard formula.
 The term will depend on the economic life. should be calculated over the Conversions need to take account of remaining life of original life of the investment. facility.
-Repairs associated with the A certain percentage of the capital costs. investment should be calculated.
+Repairs associated with the investment should be calculated.
+A certain percentage of the capital costs.
 Changes in labour costs.
 Additional hours x cost per hour.
 Fuel and energy costs.
 Additional power requirements may need to be taken into account.
 Changes in livestock performance.
 Changes in diets or housing can affect performance, with cost implications.
-Cost savings and production benefits.
-The introduction of techniques will often result in the saving of costs for the farmer.
+Cost savings and production The introduction of techniques will often result in the saving of costs benefits. for the farmer.
 These should be quantified as far as possible.
 Separate note should be taken of the avoidance of fines for pollution in costing benefits.

-- 11. Wherever possible, techniques listed in this document are clearly defined and assessed against a "reference" or unabated situation.
+10. Wherever possible, techniques listed in this document are clearly defined and assessed against a "reference" or unabated situation.
 The "reference" situation, against which percentage emission reduction is calculated, is defined at the beginning of each chapter.
-In most cases the "reference" is the practice or design that is the most commonly practised technique presently found on commercial farms in the UNECE and is used to construct baseline inventories. - 12.
-Each abatement level shown in the draft revised Annex IX is linked directly to a Category I measure(s) described in the Guidance Document.
-Category 2 and Category 3 measures listed may also be used, subject to the cautions listed in paragraph 5.
-In all cases the ambition levels B and C in the Annex are associated with an available measure or measures that are cost neutral or of very low cost to users, or costs that are expected to become low or negligible once the practices have become commonplace.
-In introducing new measures there is often a cost associated with education, promotion and start-up which are not considered here.
+In most cases the "reference" is the practice or design that is the most commonly practised technique presently found on commercial farms in the UNECE and is used to construct baseline inventories.

+11. When introducing new measures, there is often a cost associated with education, promotion and start-up which are not considered here.
 In most cases, there are substantial co-benefits arising from the measures, not included in the costing, which will improve the overall wellbeing of farming operations and of the public.
-An example is reduction of odour resulting from reduced emission measures.
+An example is reduction of odour, resulting from reduced emissions, which will benefit the public (may even improve tourism) and farmers and their families.
 The secondary cost savings are also not counted, for example, reduced pollution and energy use from fertilizer manufacturing plants due to better conservation of ammonia on farms.
+Some measures (e.g. manure injection, covers for FYM, acidification, scrubbing exhaust air) reduce risk of contaminating waterways with N, other nutrients, pathogens and other contaminants.